-The DS1822-PAR uses Dallas' exclusive 1-Wire bus protocol that implements bus communication using one control signal.
-The control line requires a weak pullup resistor since all devices are linked to the bus via a 3-state or open-drain port (the DQ pin in the case of the DS1822-PAR).
+The DS1822 uses Dallas' exclusive 1-Wire bus protocol that implements bus communication using one control signal.
+The control line requires a weak pullup resistor since all devices are linked to the bus via a 3-state or open-drain port (the DQ pin in the case of the DS1822).
 In this bus system, the microprocessor (the master device) identifies and addresses devices on the bus using each device's unique 64-bit code.
 Because each device has a unique code, the number of devices that can be addressed on one bus is virtually unlimited.
 The 1-Wire bus protocol, including detailed explanations of the commands and "time slots," is covered in the 1-WIRE BUS SYSTEM section of this data sheet.

-An important feature of the DS1822-PAR is its ability to operate without an external power supply.
+Another feature of the DS1822 is the ability to operate without an external power supply.
 Power is instead supplied through the 1-Wire pullup resistor via the DQ pin when the bus is high.
-The high bus signal also charges an internal capacitor (C{PP}), which then supplies power to the device when the bus is low.
+The high bus signal also charges an internal capacitor ( $C{PP}$ ), which then supplies power to the device when the bus is low.
 This method of deriving power from the 1-Wire bus is referred to as "parasite power."
+As an alternative, the DS1822 may also be powered by an external supply on $V{DD}$ .